Harry Partch: Early life (1901–1919)

 Partch moved with his family to Arizona for his mother's health.
 His father worked for the Immigration Service there, and they settled in the small town of Benson.
 It was still the Wild West there in the early twentieth century, and Partch recalled seeing outlaws in town.
 Nearby, there were native Yaqui people, whose music he would hear.
 His mother sang to him in Mandarin Chinese, and he heard and sang songs in Spanish.
 His mother encouraged her children to learn music, and he learned the mandolin, violin, piano, reed organ, and cornet.
 His mother taught him to read music.

-The family moved to Albuquerque, New Mexico, in 1913, where Partch studied the piano seriously.
+In 1913, the family moved to Albuquerque, New Mexico, where Partch began to study the piano seriously.
 He obtained work playing keyboards for silent films while he was in high school.
 By 14, he was composing for the piano.
-He early found an interest in writing music for dramatic situations, and often cited the lost composition Death and the Desert (1916) as an early example.
-Partch graduated from high school in 1919.
+He developed an early interest in writing music for dramatic situations, and cited his lost composition Death and the Desert (1916) as an early example.

+In 1919, Partch graduated from high school.